namlong2612/epl_sim/README.md

-The idea of the app is for a user to choose a Home side and an Away side at any given Season of the English Premier League and see how they perform.
-The stats for any team are also provided in the second tab.
+The idea of the app is for a user to choose a Home side and an Away side at any given Season of the English Premier League and see how they perform against each other.
+The user can also choose any 20 teams from the history to simulate a “Fantasy League” to see which team come out on top/bottom.
+The stats for any team are also provided in the third tab.

 Methodology
 -----------